shassard/for-elasticsearch-docs/docs/alerting/monitors.md

 ## Notes

-- Monitors run as the `admin` user.
+- Monitors run as the `admin` user, which means that monitors can get all documents in all indices and do not respect roles in the Security plugin.
+Please keep this fact in mind while working with sensitive data.
 - After an action sends a message, the content of that message has left the purview of the Security plugin.
 Securing access to that message (e.g. access to the Slack channel) is your responsibility.